damiangr/Rigkeeper/README.md

 Use right mouse button to open copy menu and select copy .
 Paste file into Rig Manager or any other desired location .
 You can also drag and drop files(partially working).

+## Build

+Go to Rigkeeper\JUCE\extras\Projucer\Builds\
+and build projucer with xvode or VisualStudio

+Run Projucer and change Juce and Juce Modules  path in preferences to the one in Rigkeeper project.
+Open Rigkeeper.jucer and buid the plugin.